denten-books/plain-text/2-device.md

 intertwine to form the fabric of contemporary computational culture.

-Viewed in the context of technological development, the emergence of technique as a critical category reflects the broader concerns of the machine age.
+Viewed in the context of technological development, the emergence of technique as a critical category illustrates the broader concerns of the machine age.
 The notion of *technology* itself does not fully find its place in the critical literature until the 1950-1970s, judging by the rash of titles like like Martin Heidegger's *Die Frage nach der Technik* (1954), Jacques Ellul's *La technique ou l'enjeu du siècle* (1954), Lynn White's *Medieval Technology and Social Change* (1966), and Viktor Fekiss's *The Technological Man* (1969), among many similar volumes appearing in the period.
 Calling for the institution of a new field in 1959, the editors of the inaugural issue of the journal *Technology and Culture* would write about the "neglect of study of